11 Insights From Conversion Elite 2017

 7. Review Where Your Organisation Stands On CRO:

-Even if your organisation is moving towards becoming more customer centric, it is worthwhile taking a step back and conducting an evaluation of where exactly you stand.
+Even if your organisation is moving towards becoming more customer centric.
+It is worthwhile taking a step back and conducting an evaluation of where exactly you stand.
 Paul Rouke, and Nathan Timmins presented a powerful case study of Sun Transfers and how PRWD used their conversion optimisation Maturity Model to identify areas for improvement.
-The CRO Maturity Model offers a great framework for evaluating how much or little progress your organisation has made to becoming a truly customer centric business.
+The CRO Maturity Model offers a great framework for evaluating how much or little progress your organisation has made to becoming a customer centric business.

 8. Customer Willingness To Put Up With Friction Is Not An Indication Of Goodwill:

 Management often confuse a willingness of customers to put up with a poor user experience with goodwill and loyalty.
 This is delusional because behaviour is driven by our motivations and not goodwill.
-If a customer is determined to get their son or daughter a certain present for Christmas they will jump through hoops to get it, but this has nothing to do with “goodwill”.
-Companies that don’t reduce friction to a minimum will suffer in the long run as even the most motivated customer will gradually find other sites that are easier to transact on.
+If a customer is determined to get their son or daughter a certain present for Christmas they will jump through hoops to get it.
+This has nothing to do with “goodwill”.
+Companies that don’t reduce friction to a minimum will suffer in the long run.
+Even the most motivated customer will gradually find other sites that are easier to transact on.

 9. Too Much Focus On Acquisition:

 Jeffrey Eisenberg highlighted how often CRO is too focused on acquisition and how he has been working with a company that sees a huge fall off at activation.
-Companies spend large sums of money acquiring customers, but then don’t pay enough attention to engaging with them and retaining them for the long term.
+Companies spend large sums of money acquiring customers.
+But don’t pay enough attention to engaging with them and retaining them for the long term.
 Jeffrey also arranged for signed copies of his new book Be Like Amazon to be won during the conference.